cjkenn/kolga/README.md

 Some compiler features so far:
 1. Lexing and parsing into an AST
 2. Type checking, including for ADT's
+3. Basic type inference for variable assignments.
+Functions still require type annotations.
-3. LLVM IR codegen directly from AST (no additional IR) and optimization manager
+4. LLVM IR codegen directly from AST (no additional IR) and optimization manager

 ### Requirements